LaunchCodeEducation/lchs/src/chapters/sessions/try-it-part2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 As written, the Python code allows users to add the same item to the list multiple times.
-While this behavior isn't wrong, it doesn't fit with the ``groceries`` example.
+While this behavior isn't wrong, it doesn't fit with the idea of a grocery list.

+Modify your code to prevent repeats from happening.

 #.
-Add a conditional to the code to check if ``new_item`` is already present in
+Add a conditional to check if ``new_item`` is already present in
    ``current_list``.
 If so, don't add it again.
 If not, append it to the list.
 #.
 To prevent issues with case (e.g. ``"Apples"`` vs. ``"apples"``), add a
    string method to the form request on line 10. ``.lower()``, ``.upper()``,